Home > Youth Leadership Programs > World Bound: Japan

 – 2 pre-course zoom video check-ins

-– 24-7 supervision by experienced guides
+– 24-7 supervision by experienced bilingual guides

 – Land transportation (other than JR rail lines)

-– Dorm accommodation (hostels) and tent camping
+– Dorm accommodation (hostels), community homestay, and tent camping

 – Most meals

-– World Bound Curriculum workshops
+– Daily World Bound Cultural and Climate Change Leadership workshops

 – Post-course follow-up

-Does not include: Airfare, JR Rail Pass, and anything not mentioned above.
 We can help book your flight.

 More info: office@firesideadventures.ca